joelparkerhenderson/git-commit-message/README.md

   * **Refit/Refresh/Renew/Reload**: A change that MUST be just a patch e.g. update test data, API keys, etc.

+We recommend these summary keywords for things that don't fit into the above categories:

+  * **Major**: Anything that causes a major version increase.

+  * **Minor**: Anything that causes a minor version increase.

+  * **Patch**: Anything that causes a patch version increase.

 ## Real-world examples

 Real-world examples show how we use imperative mood, present tense, active voice, and verbs: